Quarantine (2008 film): Plot

-The remaining group locks themselves in a room upstairs but discovers both the inspector and Sadie have been bitten.
-Bernard attempts to escape the building but is killed by a sniper outside.
+The remaining group locks themselves in a room upstairs, but discovers both the inspector and Sadie have been bitten.
+Bernard attempts to escape the building, but is killed by a sniper outside.
 Yuri deduces that the basement, which connects to the sewers, may be the only way out.
 Yuri is attacked and bitten by the health inspector who has just succumbed to the infection.
 Wanda refuses to leave her husband behind and gets bitten by Sadie.
 Jake, Angela, and Scott flee.

-The trio manage to find the basement key whilst overcoming most of the infected along the way.
+The trio manage to find the basement key while overcoming most of the infected along the way.
 Jake is bitten by the infected Yuri, leaving Angela and Scott as the sole survivors.
-The pair are forced upstairs to the attic apartment by the infected, where they find lab equipment and newspaper clippings belonging to a former tenant, who was a member of a doomsday cult that broke into a military's biological facility and stole a biological weapon called the "Armageddon Virus".
+The pair are forced upstairs to the attic apartment by the infected, where they find lab equipment and newspaper clippings belonging to a former tenant, who was a member of a doomsday cult that broke into a military's biological facility and stole a biological weapon called the Armageddon Virus.
 The virus is a mutated form of rabies, which is highly contractable and deadly.

 A trapdoor opens from the attic and Scott loses the camera light when an infected boy swats at it.
 Scott turns on the night vision before he and Angela hear banging noises inside the apartment.
 The source of the noises is an emaciated person, apparently unaware of them, blindly searching.

-They attempt to escape but Scott drops the camera as the figure attacks him.
-Angela retrieves it and sees the infected person eating Scott before she is also attacked.
-She drops the camera and is dragged into the darkness, screaming.
+The two attempt to sneak away but are discovered by the infected person, who beats Scott to death.
+Angela retrieves the fallen camera and sees the infected person eating Scott before she is also attacked.
+She drops the camera and is dragged into the darkness.